idrhku/lawrence-reviewed/_pages/workshops.md

 ---
 Want us to visit your class or a meeting of your organization?
 We also offer workshops!

-Lawrence Reviewed has developed a 90-minute workshop that includes a facilitated discussion of an essay from Green's book as well as a tutorial on how to create a review and submit it to the project.
+Lawrence Reviewed Workshop Overview (90 Minutes)
+1. Overview of Common Book
+Introduction to KU Reads
+Introduction to the newest Common Book selection

+2. Facilitated Discussion of Common Book
+Essay from Green's book

-For the book discussion, portion you can choose from the following essays:
+For the book discussion, you can choose from the following essays:
 <br>
 <li>“Three farmers on the way to the dance” - Themes: History, Photography<li>
 <br>